 BMPs can be implemented in combination or in conjunction with one another in a series called a best management practice treatment train.
-Where BMPs are used in series, the calculated overall efficiency of the treatment train must account for the reduced loading or concentrations that are available for removal by the subsequent downstream treatment device.
-This relationship is shown in Equation 9-5.
-This equation assumes each BMP acts independently of upstream BMPs, and that upstream BMPs do not impact performance of downstream BMPs.
-As stormwater pollutant concentrations are reduced in each BMP in the treatment train, the ability of a downstream BMP in the treatment train should not be arbitrarily reduced when used in Equation 9-5.
-The overall design removal calculations for a BMP treatment train should reflect any objective information where there is an identifiable causal relationship where a downstream unit treatment efficiency would be diminished in some manner by the operation of a specific upstream treatment unit.
-If such a causal relationship exists where the BMP acts in combination with the upstream BMP, the designer should consider the use of another methodology to accurately determine the resultant efficiency of the overall BMP treatment train.
+If used, BMP treatment train efficiencies must account for the reduced loading transferred to subsequent downstream treatment devices.
+As stormwater pollutant concentrations are reduced in each BMP in the treatment train, the ability of a BMP treatment train to further reduce stormwater pollutant concentrations and loads is diminished.
+This is shown in Equation 9-5.
+This equation assumes each BMP acts independently of upstream BMPs and that upstream BMPs do not impact performance of downstream BMPs.
+If the BMP acts in combination with the upstream BMP, the designer will consider the use of another methodology to determine the resultant efficiency of the BMP treatment train.

-Equation 9-5: Overall Treatment Train Efficiency for systems in series Overall Treatment Train Efficiency
+Equation 9-5: Overall Treatment Train Efficiency for systems in series